xhesjana1/Jessy-s-Journeys/README.md

 3. Click Create fork.

 ## Deployment
-* The Code Institiue student template was used to create this project.
+* The Code Institute student template was used to create this project.
 * GitHub, navigate to my profile, and click on the repository (Jessy's Journeys).
 Then, go to Settings > Pages, set the Branch to Main, and click Save.
 Once saved, a link will appear with your live site on top of the github page

 ![alt text](docs/image-30.png)